snedelkoski/garmin-overlay/README.md

    uv run gpx_video_overlay.py
    ```

-   This will open the GUI application, which is straight forward.
+   This will open the GUI application, which is straightforward.

+3. **Export your video:**
+   - Use the GUI to preview overlays and export your final MP4 with data overlays.

+## Example Use Cases

+- Add Garmin data overlays to your running, cycling, or hiking videos
+- Create YouTube videos with live stats from your Garmin device
+- Share your activity videos with friends, coaches, or on Strava

 ## Tips for Best Results